 - More income: Student rental properties provide a most excellent technique to generate more income according to the real estate experts.
 These types of properties are rented by the bedroom.
 Potential income depends on the proximity of amenities.
 If one bedroom set is rented out on $500, 4 bedroom houses can return $2000 in gross monthly income to the landlords.
 Therefore it is a more profitable way than typical single-family four bedrooms home.

 - Co-signer or guarantor: One of the best benefits with student renter is that you can get students to sign parent guarantor forms.
-Co-signer or guarantor is one who is legally obligated to pay rent and repairs and other property damage charges.
+A co-signer or guarantor is one who is legally obligated to pay rent and repairs and other property damage charges.
 It provides an extra level of financial security to landlords as guarantors have verifiable income and great credit score.

 - Lower expectations: College Students have very less expectation on the front of the property.
 They don’t care about room decorations, amenities; they more concerned with the rental’s proximity to the university and to facilities.
 The student renter is only looking for how close the rental is to the college campus.
 They are more content tenants as compared with average tenants.
 They want comfortable accommodation in being with their friends.